nsukonny/sfwd-lms-certificate-plus/README.md

-# N-Autoplay vimeo
-WordPress plugin for make autoplay for vimeo videos from your page step by step.

-For start, place shortcode [autoplay-vimeo] on need page and enjoy
+# LearnDash LMS Certificate plus
+WordPress plugin for extend LearnDash LMS and add more pages to certificate pdf.